hasibi/TAGME-Reproducibility/README.md

 ## Cite

-Please cite the following paper if you use our code or data in your work
+Please cite the following paper if you use our code or data in your work:
 ```
 F. Hasibi, K. Balog, and S.E.
 Bratsberg.
 “On the reproducibility of the TAGME Entity Linking System”,
 	In proceedings of 38th European Conference on Information Retrieval (ECIR ’16), March 2016.